nikki44k/Bondex_QA_Task/README.md

 ## Author: Nikhitha Kilari (Nikki)
 # Bondex QA Task Submission

-This repository contains my deliverables for the Quality Assurance Engineering take-home assignment for **Bondex**.
+This repository contains my deliverables for the Quality Assurance Engineering Intern take-home assignment for **Bondex**.
 This task was part of the interview and hiring process.

 ---